datatrigger/datatrigger/content/post/full_stack_app.md

 The app is made of 2 components:

-* Python **Backend**: fetches data from a stock API, processes it and properly formats it for plotting
+* Python **Backend**: a REST API that fetches data from an external stock API, processes it and formats it for the frontend
-* Javascript **Frontend**: requests data from backend and builds the live chart
+* Javascript **Frontend**: requests data from the backend and builds the live chart

 # 1) Backend